-Types Of Solid Waste Materials Expected Quantity to be Generated per day (kg) Remarks Management Method Food waste, plastics/packaging materials, cardboard, & common trash (HOUSEHOLD WASTES) from approx. 70 nos. of workers for the TL project.
+Types Of Solid Waste Materials Expected Quantity to be Generated per day (kg) Remarks Management Method Food waste, plastics/packaging materials, cardboard, & common trash (HOUSEHOLD WASTES) 50.6 kg/day from approx. 200 nos. of workers for the S/S Project.
 As per National Waste Management Strategy 2019, an average of 0.253 kg/capita/day for approximately solid waste will be generated.
 Disposed-off to Municipal Solid Waste landfill sites.
 The waste that can be recycled will be sold off to local scrap dealers.
-Wood (timber, slash, stumps, etc.) 200 trees and 50 pole size trees Approximate estimates.
+Wood (timber, slash, stumps, etc.) 26 trees Approximate estimates.
 The trees cut from the RoW clearing will be handed over to the respective community forest management and NRDCL for extraction and disposal as per the rule.
 Metals (Ferrous and Non-Ferrous) including junk and cut-out conductors, optical fibers, and metal structures.
-2% of Tower pylons & conductors waste.
-Waste from the 6 nos. of towers with approx. 820 meters d/c conductors.
-Transport to scrap/Metal recycling company and managed as per SOP for Waste Management in DHI & DHI Companies 2020, BPC's Waste Management Plan 2021, BPC's Guidelines for disposal of Optical Fiber waste/e-waste, and all other relevant Waste Management policies of the country.
+2% of all metal based materials Transport to scrap/Metal recycling company and managed as per SOP for Waste Management in DHI & DHI Companies 2020, BPC's Waste Management Plan 2021, BPC's Guidelines for disposal of Optical Fiber waste/e-waste, and all other relevant Waste Management policies of the country.

-Wooden Cable Spools, Pallets, and Wooden Insulator Crates. ~3 nos. of Wooden Cable Spools & ~50 nos. of Wooden Insulator Crates.
-Waste from the 6 nos. of towers with approx. 820 meters d/c conductors.
-Manage for reuse by locals or can be used as firewood.
 Concrete Debris 2% concrete debris from the proposed project Waste from the construction sites Use as road sub-base material or used for concrete pavement foundation for Tower Foundations.
-Excavated Spoils Excavated spoils from the 6 nos. of tower pit foundations.
-Loose excavated soil shall be covered and more than 90% of the excavated soil shall be reused for backfilling the tower pits.
+Excavated Spoils Excavated spoils from the project area Loose excavated soil shall be covered and more than 90% of the excavated soil shall be reused for backfilling and landscaping